tbensky/PrologScheduling/README.md

  * Only place it once.

  Keep doing this until all classes placed into a room.
+Expand needed rooms, but being careful not to be wasteful with them (i.e. one class per room would work, but....).

  This is all we can think of for a scheduling algorithm.
 Seems like if all of the above is done, we just might have our rooms scheduled!
 A beauty of